MP: Soybean farmers face shortage of quality seeds | Headlines

 ''In such a situation, we have advised farmers to sow paddy, maize, cotton, groundnut and lentils to raise their income during the current Kharif season.
 I am a farmer, and earlier we used to sow soybean on our 200-acre family land but now we cultivate it on just 10-20 acres,'' the minister said.
 The Union government has fixed MSP for soybean for the current Kharif season (2021-22) at Rs 3,950 per quintal, which is Rs 70 more than the previous season.

-According to Soybean Processors Association of India (SOPA), soybean was sown on 58.54 lakh hectares in MP in the last Kharif season, which was 50 per cent of the national average in terms of area.
+According to Soybean Processors Association of India (SOPA), soybean was sown on 58.54 lakh hectares in MP in the last Kharif season, or 50 per cent of the national acreage, which stood at around 118 lakh hectares.

 "Instead of discouraging the cultivation of soybean, the state government should initiate a new programme for producing quality seeds.
 It is essential to encourage soybean production in the country to remove malnutrition and attain self-sufficiency in the edible oils sector,'' SOPA chairman Davish Jain said.